Winter 2009 was probably the worst time to start a newspaper, much less take on the role of editor.

 Harvey had left his position as the managing editor of The Aspen Times less than one year prior and “still had a lot of newspaper ink in my blood,” as he says.
 Young phoned him as well to see if he could help.

 “Becky and Russ were already in full motion by then, and they certainly deserve credit for really launching this thing.
 Becky had design ideas in mind, and Russ was already raising money,” Harvey recalled.
 “Literally five weeks after The Valley Journal closed, we launched The Sopris Sun with about 6500 bucks in the bank.
 Those early donations from people like Emma Danciger and Russ and Linda Criswell, and local businesses were critical, too.”

 Criswell took on the task of gathering newsboxes (ironically from the company that had owned The Valley Journal), cleaning them, repainting them and putting them at key distribution spots around the mid-valley.
 Jody Ensign took on the task of selling ads.
-The volunteer board of directors addressed organizational issues, administrative duties, and kept hitting the pavement to inform the community about the newspaper and gather more funding.
+(Diazepam) The volunteer board of directors addressed organizational issues, administrative duties, and kept hitting the pavement to inform the community about the newspaper and gather more funding.